 Make sure you’re on the same page.
-Sharing notes serves as a cross check, improving the likelihood that you and your therapist have mutual understanding of what was discussed.
+Sharing notes serves as a cross-check, improving the likelihood that you and your therapist have a mutual understanding of what was discussed.
 The notes may also include comments from your therapist about differences in each other’s perceptions and understanding.
 Understanding these differences can be an important part of any therapy.

 “Confident in the communication between my therapist and myself, eager to tell more.”– a patient